-When looking at a grill smoker, you’ll want to look at the three main types of unit, and pick the one that most suits your use.
+When looking at a smoker, you’ll want to look at the three main types and pick the one that most suits your use.
 The most popular types on the market today are the vertical smoker, offset smoker and the cabinet smoker.

 Whatever smoker you use, it’s going to become a hobby that you’ll learn from every time you cook!
-Every smoker has it’s on way of doing things, and no two are ever the same!
+Every smoker has its own way of doing things, and no two are ever the same!

 The Vertical Smoker

-These smokers tend to be the cheapest, and most popular models.
+These smokers tend to be the cheapest and most popular models.
 They’re easy to setup, easy to use and give a great taste.
-They’re not entirely without their problems though!
-Check out our Masterbuilt electric smoker reviews, the picture to the right is a Masterbuilt and they work nicely.
+They’re not entirely without their problems though.
+Typically these are going to be entry level units that you can learn from.

 To work, a vertical smoker needs a charcoal or wood pellet bowl in the bottom.
 This is where your fuel burns to give the smoker its cooking power.
-Above the fuel bowl comes a water tray which allows your food to be kept moist during cooking, as the action of the rising heat tends to drive moisture out of the entire smoker.
+Above the fuel bowl comes a water tray which allows your food to be kept moist during cooking, as the rising heat drives moisture throughout of the entire smoker.
 Lastly, the most important part of the unit – your food!
-The reason your food is cooked right at the top of the unit is simple, the heat will rise, taking water vapour with it, giving you that smoky and juicy flavour everyone loves!
+The reason your food is cooked right at the top of the unit is simple; the heat will rise, taking water vapor with it, giving you that smoky and juicy flavor everyone loves!

 The Offset Firebox

 This is a clever design because opening the firebox won’t have nearly as much of an effect on cooking temperature as with a vertical smoker.
-The other smart feature of the offset smoker is that you can keep the firebox ticking over, whilst using a vent to send just enough heat into the cooking barrel to keep everything consistent.
+A notable feature of the offset smoker is that you can keep the firebox ticking over while using a vent to send just enough heat into the cooking barrel to keep everything consistent.

-Offset firebox smokers tend to be more expensive that vertical ones, mostly on a par with cabinet models.
+An offset firebox tends to be more expensive than vertical models, mostly on a par with the cabinet varieties.
 That’s one of the reasons why they tend to attract the enthusiast/professional crowd.

 There’s some overlap between the design of a standard vertical smoker, and that of a cabinet unit.
 They both have a fire at the bottom, with water tray and finally your cooking space at the top.

-However, they tend to have far more room that vertical smokers, allowing you to smoke multiple items at the same time.
+However, they tend to have far more room than vertical smokers, allowing you to smoke multiple items at the same time.

 There are pros and cons to the cabinet design.
 They’re certainly easier to use than vertical smokers; however, they take a little getting used to before you get the best cook out of them.
-The cabinet smoker also tends to offer far more space than a vertical, making them more versatile and able to smoke for longer, at a more consistent temperature.
+The cabinet smoker also tends to offer far more space than a vertical, making them more versatile and able to smoke longer at a consistent temperature.

 Cabinet smokers are about the same price as offset smokers, yet some manufacturers are starting to bring out quality mid-range versions too.
-If you’ve your heart set on an offset or cabinet model, it’s worth doing your research before buying.
+If you have your heart set on an offset or cabinet model, it’s worth doing your research before buying.